 A. Hi @Udayappan Kumaresan!
 There are students here from all across the world so there’s a high chance you’ll find someone online to help you during your time zone!
 For technical questions you can ask in #tech_help or in any of the Lesson channels!

-Q. I was in Cloud DevOps Bertelsmann challenge program and had known @Brenda.Udacity breifly there (one to many form).
+Q. I was in Cloud DevOps Bertelsmann challenge program and had known @Brenda.Udacity briefly there (one to many form).

 Glad to have you here again Brenda.